 FREQUENTLY ASKED QUESTIONS ABOUT PREGNANCY AND COSMETIC PROCEDURES

 IS BBL BEFORE PREGNANCY SAFE?

 Getting pregnant after BBL surgery is generally considered safe.
 It is, however, a good idea to wait several months so that your body has time to heal from the changes brought on by pregnancy.
 If you had a C-section, you should wait even longer before getting BBL surgery as this is a major surgery.

 Lipo after C-section is common and should be safe for most women.
 In many cases, liposuction can help reduce the appearance of a “C section shelf” or C section pooch”.
 Always talk to your doctors about what’s right for you.

 The cost of mommy makeover surgery will vary from patient to patient.
 Essentially, it depends which procedures you opt for.
-A mommy makeover that includes a breast lift and breast augmentation with a tummy tuck and liposuction will cost more than a mommy makeover with just a breast lift and tummy tuck.
+A mommy makeover that includes a breast lift and breast augmentation with a tummy tuck and liposuction will cost more than a mommy makeover with just a breast lift.

 Losing weight before liposuction is not necessary unless you hope to eventually lose weight.
 If this is the case, it’s best to achieve your weight loss goals first before having liposuction.

 This is because your results may be affected if you don’t.
 Dr. Sieber advises his patients to be at or very near their target weight before undergoing liposuction.

 Whether you’ve recently given birth and are interested in slimming your post-baby body or are currently pregnant and thinking about liposuction after birth, you have options.

 Dr. Sieber is a double board certified plastic surgeon specializing in liposuction.
 To learn more about liposuction after pregnancy, look at pregnancy after lipo photos, or the impacts on a future pregnancy, contact our office today and schedule your consultation appointment.